 - i.
-Reviewing remuneration arrangements of senior management, including the Managing Director. - Reviewing and approving any discretionary component of short and long term incentives for the Managing Director and senior executives. - iii.
-Recommending to the Board any increase in the remuneration of existing senior employees of the Company for which Board approval is required.
+Reviewing remuneration arrangements of senior management, including the Managing Director; - Reviewing and approving any discretionary component of short and long term incentives for the Managing Director and senior executives; - iii.
+Recommending to the Board any increase in the remuneration of existing senior employees of the Company for which Board approval is required; - iv.
+Recommending to the Board the remuneration of new senior executives appointed by the Company; - v.
+The setting of overall guidelines for Human Resources policy, within which Senior Management determines specific policies; and - vi.
+Reviewing the performance of the Board and its sub-committees, with the advice of external parties if appropriate.